-Roberta: there will be potential to combine alternatives.
+Roberta: there will be potential to combine alternatives in some of these alternatives.

 Q: two stories of structured parking at the back that won't be seen.

 Larry Bluestone: high cost, not feasible

 Larry Koff: medical vs. office?

 Answer: caution regarding potential contaminates for medical uses - any uses which might have contaminants would not be viewed favorably due to proximity to well.